Drive By Wire (DBW) to (DBC) Cable Throttle Conversion

 Now, you should have 4 ground wires, and 2 (or 4) oxygen sensor heater control wires pulled from the PCM connectors.

-The last step is to make the connectors fit inside the PCM.
-This will require cutting the rib off the GREEN plastic terminal cover, so it will fit in the RED pcm socket.
+To fit the connectors into the PCM, trim the rib off the GREEN plastic terminal cover so it will seat in the RED PCM socket.